Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

 I cannot put my finger on it now The child is grown The dream is gone I have become comfortably numb Comfortably Numb by Pink Floyd

-Gut-wrenchingly sad… because it doesn’t have to end that way.
+It's gut-wrenchingly sad… because it doesn’t have to end that way.
 Jesus means to instill hope.
 Lost innocence can be rediscovered.
 We can start enjoying life in God’s kingdom even before we die.

 Childlikeness is an underlying characteristic of life in the kingdom of God.
 It includes innocence, trust, wonder, faith, eagerness, excitement, and gaiety.

-Recovering our childlike trust will stand us in good stead at whatever crossroad we come to later… especially if the Lord is preparing us for the Roman coliseum… or for pioneering with the Gospel in a strange, new place.
-When the Spirit starts dealing with us personally about our going—whether near or far—our wide-eyed, eager childlikeness will respond in one second flat… Yes.
+Recovering our childlike trust will stand us in good stead at whatever crossroads we come to later… especially if the Lord is preparing us for the Roman coliseum… or for pioneering with the Gospel in a strange, new place.
+When the Spirit starts dealing with us about our going—whether near or far—our wide-eyed, eager childlikeness will respond in one second flat… Yes.
 I’ll go…!

 Next: How should we then PRAY?